day8/re-frame/README.md

 ### ReactJS

-So let's complete the data flow from data to DOM:
+The complete data flow from data to DOM is:

 ```
 ratom  -->  components --> Hiccup --> Reagent --> VDOM  -->  ReactJS  --> DOM
 ```

 Best to imagine this process as a pipeline of 3 functions.
 Each function takes data from the previous step, and produces data for the next step.
 In the next diagram, the three functions are marked.
-Unmarked nodes are data, produced by one step, becoming the input to the next step.  hiccup, VDOM and DOM are all various forms of HTML markup (in our world that's data).
+The unmarked nodes are data, produced by one step, becoming the input to the next step.  hiccup, VDOM and DOM are all various forms of HTML markup (in our world that's data).